JetBrains/teamcity-documentation/topics/teamcity-data-backup.md

 [//]: # (title: TeamCity Data Backup)
 [//]: # (auxiliary-id: TeamCity Data Backup)

+The database of your TeamCity Cloud instance is backed up on a daily basis.
+The backed up files are usually store for 5 days.
+We constantly monitor active servers and can quickly restore the lost data in case the database gets corrupted due to any error.
+{product="tcc"}

+## About Data Backup in TeamCity
+{product="tc"}

 TeamCity provides several ways to back up its data:
 * [Backup from the Web UI](creating-backup-from-teamcity-web-ui.md): an action in the web UI (can also be triggered via [REST API](rest-api-reference.md#Data+Backup)) to create a backup while the server is running.
 It is recommended for regular maintenance backups.
 Some limitations on the backed up data apply (see the [related section](#Backing+up+Data) below).
 This option is also available on upgrade in the maintenance screen: on the first start of a newer version of the TeamCity server.
 * [Backup via maintainDB command-line tool](creating-backup-via-maintaindb-command-line-tool.md): same as via the UI.
 To include all data, use the tool when the server [is stopped](creating-backup-via-maintaindb-command-line-tool.md#Performing+TeamCity+Data+Backup+with+maintainDB+Utility).